Join a live license application Q & A.

-Though the Wyoming Game and Fish Commission has not adopted their yearly proposed hunting regulations, Wyomingites looking to hunt critters this fall can wade into the tag application process as of January 4, 2021.
-The tag applications do not close until June 1, 2021, however, there’s no harm in applying early for fall hunts since you can modify or withdraw after the fact.
+Wyoming sportsmen looking to hunt critters this fall can wade into the tag application process starting January 4, 2021.
+These tag applications do not close until June 1, 2021, however, there’s no harm in applying early for fall hunts since you can modify or withdraw after the fact.
 Except maybe any anxiousness and anticipation from waiting for the May or June results date, but that’s hard to avoid anyway.

 Here are key tips to make your resident application process go more smoothly this spring, plus it may result in a couple more pocketed tags.